T. J. Yates: Professional career

-Houston Texans (first stint)
+Houston Texans

 Yates was selected with the 152nd pick (fifth round) of the 2011 NFL draft by the Houston Texans.
 He first saw action in a November 27, 2011, game against the Jacksonville Jaguars when quarterback Matt Leinart left the game with a collarbone injury, throwing 8-of-15 for 70 yards and a fumble.
 Yates made his first career start in the next game against the Atlanta Falcons, throwing 12-of-25 for 188 yards and a touchdown.
 Yates also became the first former University of North Carolina player to start an NFL game at quarterback.
 Yates started his second game on December 11 against the Cincinnati Bengals.
 Yates completed 26-of-44 passes for 300 yards.
 He threw two touchdowns and one interception and helped lead the Texans to their tenth win, clinching a playoff spot for the first time in franchise history.
 For his performance in the Bengals game he was named the Pepsi NFL Rookie of the Week.
 On January 7, 2012, in the Wild Card Round, Yates led the Texans to their first ever playoff win with the score of 31–10 over the Cincinnati Bengals (the same team Yates and the Texans beat to clinch their first ever playoff berth), becoming the fifth rookie quarterback to win a playoff game after finishing the game with 11 completed passes out of 20 attempted passes for a passer rating of 97.7 along with a 40-yard touchdown to Andre Johnson and 159 passing yards.
 The game was the first playoff game in NFL history that had two rookie quarterbacks starting for their respective teams (Andy Dalton was the other rookie).
 The Texans eventually lost to the Baltimore Ravens in the Divisional Round by a score of 20–13 after Yates completed 17 of 35 passes for 185 yards but also three interceptions and no touchdowns for a quarterback rating of 28.8.

 Yates began the 2012 season second on the depth chart, behind quarterback Matt Schaub, but ahead of John Beck and undrafted rookie Case Keenum.
 He did not see much playing time in the 2012 season, finishing 4-of-10 for 38 yards and an interception while having one rushing touchdown, which occurred against the New England Patriots in a 42–14 loss.
 Yates replaced Schaub against the St. Louis Rams during the 2013 season, throwing two interceptions, one of which was returned for a touchdown.
 Yates ended 2013 completing 15 of 22 passes for 113 yards and two interceptions, while also being third on the depth chart behind Schaub and Keenum.